 Credit risk is the risk that a counterparty will be unable to pay amounts when they fall due.
-The Scheme is exposed to counterparty credit risk on derivative financial instruments and cash and cash equivalents.
+The main concentration of counterparty credit risk, to which the Scheme is exposed to, arises predominantly from the Scheme's investments in debt securities.
+The Scheme is also exposed to counterparty credit risk on derivative financial instruments, cash and cash equivalents, and receivables for securities sold.
 The maximum exposure to credit risk at the reporting date is the carrying amount of the financial assets.
 None of these assets are impaired or past due but not impaired.